gortaina/100-Days-Of-ML-Code/100DaysOfMLCode_Round3.md

 '''

 # Round 3 - 74/100 - 30/05/2021 - Sunday
-think that I don´t unerstanding:
+think that I don´t understanding:
 On LSTM model, I reach on 0.8 on f1-Score, but in generalization falls to 0.266 On OneVsRestClassifier, I reach on .3 on f1-Score, but in generalization increase to 0.43 What hell is this ? 😖😖😖